luclow/Ms.Robot/README.md

 ## Conclusion_Model_Discussion &#x1F49C;

 Our results show that a **generative model with parameters of a probability distribution** (VAE) is capable of **achieving results on a highly challenging dataset** of over 60,000 fashion set images using machine learning. **VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Ms.Robot**.
 This is done by scanning the latent plane, sampling the latent points at regular intervals, to generate the corresponding fashion piece for each point.
-Run to serve the model and the training web page. **Ms.Robot thanks you for helping her and says "Intelligence never goes out of style" 👩🏻‍🔬.**
+Run to serve the model and the training web page.

 ```sh
 yarn watch